 IT Services provides access to other productivity software, such as SPSS, Stata, and Matlab. via vLab.
 VLab can be accessed from Library computers by clicking on the "Access vLab software" link on the desktop.

-Files can be saved temporarily in the Public directory.
-Files in this directory are deleted every night.
 We recommend saving files to a flash drive or file sharing service such as UChicago Box as you work.
 Files can be saved temporarily in the Public directory, but are deleted nightly and cannot be recovered.